 Definition of Convex lens

-A type of optical lens whose surface is bulged in an outward direction making the centre thicker than the edges.
+A type of optical lens whose surface is bulged in an outward direction making the center thicker than the edges.

-The single point towards which the rays bent is the focal point thus in case of convex lenses, the focal point is present on the opposite side of the region from where the rays are falling.
+The single point towards which the rays bent is the focal point thus in the case of convex lenses, the focal point is present on the opposite side of the region from where the rays are falling.
+Thus, its focal length is positive.

 Key Differences Between Concave and Convex lens